 My cushions are out of shape and not as comfortable as I would like them to be.
 What can I do?

 We frequently have customers telling us how the fabric on their furniture looks good, but the cushions are not holding their shape, and are no longer comfortable.
 Replacing your existing cushions is one of the easiest ways to bring life back to your furniture.
 There are a couple of options for replacing or repairing your cushions.
 High-density foam core replacements are suggested.
 If your cushions aren’t in that bad of shape but you would like to extend their useful life, we can wrap them in Dacron fiber to bring back the new look and comfort of an older cushion?

-Receive a Risk Free Furniture Repair quote
+Receive a Complimentary Furniture Repair quote